marko-knoebl/slides/sections/react-advanced/16-state-management-with-reducers-en.md

-# State management with actions and reducers
+# State management with reducers

+## State management

+In more complex fontend-applications it makes sense to manage the state (model) separately from the view.

+Often the entire application state is represented by a data model and every change to the state will be done by triggering a change to the data model.

+## State management tools

+- reducer hook (included in React, conceptually similar to Redux)
+- Redux (based on reducers, commonly used with React)
+- MobX (commonly used with React)
+- ngrx (used with Angular)
+- vuex (used with vue)

 ## State management with actions and reducers

 Technique that is used in _Redux_ and in React's _reducer hook_:

 An event inside an application triggers a so-called _action_.

 Based on that _action_ the current _state_ will be transformed into a new _state_ via a _reducer_ function.

 ## Reducer diagram